Asian Forum of Parliamentarians on Population and Development: Standing Committee on Gender Equality and Women's Empowerment

 The establishment of the Standing Committee’s main purpose is to share knowledge, advocate and exchange experiences among its members to advance gender equality and women’s empowerment across the region.
 Members of the Standing Committee will be informed of the progress and provide guidance to future plans and gender related activities of the AFPPD.
-Ms. Barbara Kuriger (MP, New Zealand and Chairperson of the New Zealand Parliamentary Group on Population and Development) and Hon.
-Lord Fusitu'a (MP, Tonga) are the current Co-Chairpersons of this Standing Committee.
+Ms. Angela Warren-Clark (MP, New Zealand and Chairperson of the New Zealand Parliamentary Group on Population and Development) and Hon.
+Dr. Shirin Sharmin Chaudhury (Speaker of Parliament from Bangladesh) are the current Co-Chairpersons of this Standing Committee.

 Standing Committee on Investing in Youth

 Members of this Standing Committee will be expected to examine and advocate issues which affect young people and share policy options and recommendations with other member countries to achieve sustainable human development.
 Through this joint action, members of the Standing Committee will therefore highlight parliamentarians’ role and responsibilities in safeguarding the rights, needs and aspirations of young people through targeted policies and investments.
 Hon.
-Ms. Dina Mahalaxmi Upadhyay (MP, Nepal and Chairperson of the National Forum of Parliamentarians for Population and Development, Nepal) and Hon.
-Ms. Khayriniso Yusufi (MP and Vice-Speaker of the lower house of the Parliament, Tajikistan) are the current Co-Chairpersons of this Standing Committee.
+Ruhollah Mottafaker Azad (MP, Iran) and Hon.
+Ms. Dilrabo Mansuri (MP and Vice-Speaker of the lower house of the Parliament, Tajikistan) are the current Co-Chairpersons of this Standing Committee.

 Standing Committee on Active Ageing

 The Standing Committee on Active Ageing was established with the aim to promote healthy and active ageing, and protect the rights of older persons through policies and legal frameworks.
 The Standing Committee is expected to provide guidance and lead advocacy efforts on issues related to older persons, which include strengthening social protection, enhancing health care for healthy life expectancy, as well as addressing the specific needs of older women.
 Hon.
-Professor Keizo Takemi (MP, Japan and Chairperson of AFPPD) and Hon.
-Professor Wang Longde (MP, China and Vice-Chairperson of AFPPD) are the current Co-Chairpersons of this Standing Committee.
+Professor Keizo Takemi (MP, Japan and Chairperson of AFPPD) and representative from China China, Vice-chairperson of AFPPD) are the current Co-Chairpersons of this Standing Committee.